Articles from Aids To Forensic Medicine And Toxicology

 Symptoms.--Giddiness, fainting, nausea, and vomiting, with syncope,

-muscular tremors, stupor, stertorous breathing, and insensible pupil.
+muscular tremors, stupor, stertorous breathi

 Death has occurred after seventeen or eighteen pipes at a sitting.